streamlit/docs/content/library/advanced-features/configuration.md

 # If set to False, an exception will result in a generic message being shown in the browser, and exceptions and tracebacks will be printed to the console only.
 # Default: true
 showErrorDetails = true

+# Change the visibility of items in the toolbar, options menu, and settings dialog (top right of the app).
+# Allowed values:
+# "auto" : Show the developer options if the app is accessed through localhost and hide them otherwise.
+# "developer" : Show the developer options.
+# "viewer" : Hide the developer options.
+# "minimal" : Show only options set externally (e.g. through Streamlit Community Cloud) or through st.set_page_config.
+If there are no options left, hide the menu.
+# Default: "auto"
+toolbarMode = "auto"

 [runner]